umarvortex/Imageslider/README.md

-# Mehran University Top 100 MCQs
+# Mehran University Top 110 MCQs

-A web application for Mehran University students to take a timed test of 100 multiple-choice questions (MCQs).
+A web application for Mehran University students to take a timed test of 110 multiple-choice questions (MCQs).
 The application includes a user registration system with WhatsApp approval, a timed test interface, and a comprehensive results summary.

 ## Features

-- **User Registration**: Collect user's name and email before granting access to the test
+- **User Registration**: Collect user's information before granting access to the test
 - **WhatsApp Approval**: User details are sent to the administrator's WhatsApp for approval
 - **Timed Test**: 1 hour and 30 minutes timer for test completion
 - **Interactive UI**: Modern, responsive interface with easy navigation between questions